lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

-This file will be used by rollup later.
+This file is "required" by rollup.

 Notice how this file creates a js global variable **MyComponent** and assigns the svelte component to it.
 It's that same global variable that we referenced from the **index.html**.